Non-urgent advice: Clare Price-Dowd

-I am passionate about supporting people to achieve their potential and am really excited to be joining a team with a great track record of delivering excellent leadership development over many years.
+I am passionate about supporting people to achieve their potential and am really excited to have joined a team with a great track record of delivering excellent leadership development over many years.
 Whilst I’m new to this team, I’ve been part of the National Leadership Academy from the beginning and have worked in the NHS in the Midlands over a number of years.

 Non-urgent advice: Phillip Masuwa

 Primary Care Programme Senior Manager